matiasraisanen/insecrawl/README.md

 ## How to use

-There are several ways to use this program, but the suggested use is as follows:
+There are several ways to use this program, but the suggested flow is as follows:

-**1. List cameras by country**
+**1. Print a list of all countries that have cameras**

 ```
 $ python3 insecrawl.py -l